tfpauly/privacy-proxy/draft-private-access-tokens.md

 Servers commonly use passive and persistent identifiers associated with clients, such as IP addresses or device identifiers, for enforcing access and usage policies.
-For example, a server might limit access to the amount of content from an IP address over a given time period (referred to as a "metered paywall"), or a server might rate-limit access from an IP address to prevent fraud and abuse.
+For example, a server might limit the amount of content an IP address can access over a given time period (referred to as a "metered paywall"), or a server might rate-limit access from an IP address to prevent fraud and abuse.
 Servers also commonly use the client's IP address as a strong indicator of the client's geographic location to limit access to services or content to a